Creating Backups¶

 The originals folder contains your original photo and video files.
 You can back it up and restore it using any standard file backup program if you have not already set this up.

-We recommend that you back up this folder as well so that you don't need to recreate the thumbnails and have a complete backup of your configuration.
-As for the originals folder, you can use any standard file backup utility to do this.
+We recommend backing up this folder as well so you do not need to recreate thumbnails and have a complete copy of your configuration.
+As with the originals folder, you can use any standard file backup utility for this.

 If you are using MariaDB or another dedicated database server instead of SQLite, they will store their data in a separate database folder whose location depends on your configuration, e.g. in the mariadb service section of your compose.yaml file.